 The Gallatus Oratory is another impressive stop on the Dingle Peninsula.
 It's a perfectly preserved beehive church believed to date back to the fifth or sixth century.
 It's amazing to see how a structure like this, so unprotected and out in the windswept elements of Dingle has survived through the centuries.

-Dingle Brewing Company
+Grab a Pint at Dingle Brewing Company

 As with any road trip, it's a great feeling to drop the car off at the end of a fine day's exploration and tuck into a well deserved pint.
 Back in Dingle Town, we stopped at Tom Crean.
 Tom Crean is a craft beer brewery named after the Irish Antarctic explorer.
 We sipped our pint as we toured the premises and learned more about this man who signed on for not one, not two, but THREE Antarctic expeditions before retiring to run the South Pole Inn in nearby Anascaul.